 May is passing by now, slowly but surely, and that means it’s soon going to be NLC-hunting season again for skywatchers!

-“NLC” stands for “noctilucent clouds”, which are, as the photo above (taken last July) and their name both suggest, clouds that shine at night.
+“NLC” stands for “noctilucent clouds”, which are, as the photo above (taken in July 2012) and their name both suggest, clouds that shine at night.
 They aren’t water droplet clouds tho; they’re clouds of ice crystals and dust, that form way, way up in the atmosphere, much higher than ‘normal’ clouds.
-This means that they are illuminated by the Sun’s rays long after we have seen it set – hence “nocti” and “lucent”.
+This means that they are illuminated by the Sun’s rays long after we have seen it set – hence “nocti” and “lucent”. 🙂

 Most NLC displays are modest affairs, restricted to a few bands or patches of glowing cloud hovering almost reluctantly above the northern horizon.
 But if you’re lucky enough to catch a major display of NLC this summer, like the one I photographed above, you’ll have to pinch yourself to prove you’re not dreaming, because trust me, that is something wonderful to behold..!